JuliaMath/Roots.jl/docs/src/roots.md

   3.1495967624505226
 ```

-Using that in this case, the intervals are bracketing intervals for `f`, we can find the zeros from the `roots` ouput with the following:
+Using that in this case, the intervals are bracketing intervals for `f`, we can find the zeros from the `roots` output with the following:

 ```julia
 julia> [find_zero(f, (interval(u).lo, interval(u).hi)) for u ∈ rts if u.status == :unique]